PaulOffTheWall/genode/README.md

 ### VDE
 The VDE network can be set up using `make vde`.
 VDE functionality requires a manual build of QEMU with VDE support enabled.
 Reset the VDE network using `make vde-stop`.

+### Fine-grained CPU time
+The Fiasco.OC kernel by default only returns timing information at a resolution of 1ms.
+Granularity can be increased by changing line 51 of `build/genode-TARGET/kernel/fiasco.oc/globalconfig.out` to

+`CONFIG_FINE_GRAINED_CPUTIME=y`